-We have appointed a designated teacher, Mr M Dellow (Junior School), Mrs D Razey (Infant Scholl), who are responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.
+We have appointed designated teachers, Mr M Dellow (HPJS) and Mrs D Razey (HPIS), who are responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.

 The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.